- Programs & Services

 An overview of Grant Wiggins and Jay McTighe's influential book Understanding by Design and links to resources that assist instructors in applying the book's principles in their course planning.
 (The full book is available electronically through the U-M library system to authenticated users.)

-Planning Your Course: A Decision Guide (BYU Center for Teaching and Learning)
+Designing a Course (BYU Center for Teaching and Learning)

 Designing Your Course (Cornell University Center for Teaching Excellence)